 If a property qualified for ag-use appraisal changes to a non ag-use the property is subject to certain tax recapture (rollback) penalties.

 a.
-The rollback affects six years.
-The current tax year and five previous years.
+The rollback affects four years.
+The current tax year and three previous years.

 b.
-The rollback is calculated based on the difference between “market value” taxes and the “ag-use” taxes actually paid times seven percent, per year, simple interest.
+The rollback is calculated based on the difference between “market value” taxes and the “ag-use” taxes actually paid times five percent, per year, simple interest.

 c.
 The district makes the determination of use change and the assessor/collector calculates the amount due, and collects the rollback tax, after the district notifies the assessor’s office that such a change has occurred.